Mesothelioma / Asbestos by State / Texas

 - Todd Shipping Company

-Manufacturers around the country and in Texas used asbestos throughout their facilities and equipment to help protect against heat.
-Companies like Pathfinder Manufacturing and Chevron Phillips Plastics used the hazardous material in a variety of construction products and exposed hundreds of employees.
+Manufacturers nationwide and in Texas specifically have used asbestos throughout their facilities and equipment to help protect against heat.
+Companies like Pathfinder Manufacturing and Chevron Phillips Plastics used hazardous materials in various construction products and remodels.
+The widespread use of asbestos in the manufacturing industry was largely driven by the material’s heat-resistant properties, which made it an attractive choice for construction and manufacturing industries.

-Chemical plants in Texas also relied on asbestos in construction, equipment, and protective clothing.
+Chemical plants in Texas, like many industries, also relied on asbestos in construction, equipment, and protective clothing.
 Utilizing it seemed to be the best protective measure against high heat and chemicals produced in the plants.
-However, employees at chemical plants like Dow Chemical, Philips Chemical Company, and Nalco Chemical Plant are some chemical plants throughout the state that exposed employees.
+However, employees at chemical plants like Dow Chemical, Philips Chemical Company, and Nalco Chemical Plant are some chemical plants throughout the state exposed employees.

 Top Texas Cities For Asbestos-Related Deaths, 1979-2002